sharptank-au/HC-Bucharest/docs/POC_with_convex.md

 * **Use Convex Auth** if you want **lean** setup with Google + email (passwordless) and you’re fine with Convex’s built-ins.

 awesome — here’s a tight **POC + project structure** tailored for **Cursor** that you can paste in and run.
-It’s a minimal, working scaffold for your Sora Prompt Library using **Next.js (App Router) + Convex (DB + auth + server)** with Snackprompt-style cards, search, filters, copy counts, votes, and autoplay video previews.
+It’s a minimal, working scaffold for your PROMPTPLAY Library for AI video prompts using **Next.js (App Router) + Convex (DB + auth + server)** with Snackprompt-style cards, search, filters, copy counts, votes, and autoplay video previews.

 ---

 # Project structure (drop into Cursor)

 ```
-sora-prompts/
 ├─ app/
 │  ├─ api/
 │  │  └─ iphash/route.ts                # server route to hash client IP for rate-limiting